Birgitta Holm (convert): Arrest

 In 1755, in a consistory of court, which dealt with questions of court staff, it became known that Birgitta Holm had become a Catholic.
 In the Senate session held on 2 May 1755, she confessed that she had converted to Catholicism for her marriage.
 Holm specifically mentioned confession as a reason for her conversion.
 She denied that she regarded Lutheranism as heresy, saying that she did not understand the difference between Lutheran and Catholic teaching.
 Holm said she was not willing to return to the Lutheran Church unless she was convinced.
 The Senate then instructed the royal court chaplain, Gabriel Thimotheus Lütkemann, and one of the other preachers in consistory of court, to hold hearings with Holm, in the presence of her husband, to persuade her to return to Lutheranism.

-The court consistory met August 13, 1755.
+The court consistory met on 13 August 1755.
 They made a statement of the case, recommending to the monarch that von Enden and his spouse be exiled after Holm had refused to retract her conversion.